 - US dollars reign king thanks to Argentina’s fluctuating economy.
-It is easy to get money from ATM’s, or “cajeros” all over the city, but using your credit card gives you a much better exchange rate.
+It is easy to get money from ATM’s, or “cajeros” all over the city, but using your credit card gives you a much better exchange rate. called the MEP rate, which is almost as good as the blue dollar rate.
+Mastercard will charge you the official rate but refund you the money a few days later; Visa will charge you the MEP rate from the beginning.
 For the best exchange rate, however, bring US dollars to exchange along Calle Florida or send money to yourself safely through the Western Union App, and pick it up at any location throughout the city.

 - Transportation in Buenos Aires is very easy.
 Official black and yellow taxis and private transfer services are available at a fair price.
 Uber is legal, but it’s more common to use Cabify, another ride-hailing app.
 Either way, it is important to know that these apps are not well appreciated by local taxi drivers and using them to initially get from the airport can sometimes be difficult.

 - Once you’re in the city, the most economical option for transportation is to ride the subway (Subte) or bus.
 These transport systems are clean, safe and easy as well!
 To ride either, you need to buy a Sube Card.
 The best place to inquire about buying a card is at tourist offices and subway stations that are not in touristy spots.
 Sometimes these cards are difficult to find, but if you’re staying in Buenos Aires for more than a few days, it’s really worth it to buy one.